LinkeD365/Metadata-Browser/README.md

 1. Install the tool in ToolBox
 2. Load and use the tool from the ToolBox interface

 The tool should be intuitive, but documentation is here.

+Please create Issues and feature requests

 ## License